Grand251/Advanced-Python-Guide/README.md

 # Advanced-Python-Guide
 A collection of examples and walk throughs of advanced python topics.

 Each package represents a different topic.
-Check out the modules for sub-topics and examples!
+In the most pythonic style possible, a topic overview and table of contents can be found in each packages __init__.py